linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 8/Week 8 Bringing International Risks into the Valuation Process.md

 ## ADJUSTING THE RISK PREMIUM: BASIC IDEA

- - Use different sources and your knowledge about the [[An Asset Allocation Primer|investment]] to assign weights for the risks that go into the average premium
+ - Use different sources and your knowledge about the [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) to assign weights for the risks that go into the average premium
 	‒ Then assess to what extent your specific project is exposed to these particular risks and adjust according to the weights ‒ These adjustments and approaches are "fuzzy" but as Keynes said:
 		- "It is better to be roughly right than precisely wrong"